 \subsection{Prediction of extreme events using dynamical instability}

-In the dynamical system approach, people are interested to identify the instability region embedded in the phase space.
+In dynamical system approach, the challenging part is to locate the instability region embedded in the phase space of a system.
 When the trajectory passes through this region before forming an extreme event, then it may be possible to find an extreme event indicator.
 Here, we present a few explored system-dependent studies, which help to predict extreme events.